-Develop a drug and alcohol policy specific to the institution

-- Develop and implement a drug and alcohol action plan specific to the institution and its students - Assign to a senior officer of the institution the responsibility for leading the development of the policy and implementation of the action plan, and - Facilitate student engagement with the collection of national-level data on drug use in HEIs.
+- Develop a drug and alcohol policy specific to the institution - Develop and implement a drug and alcohol action plan specific to the institution and its students - Assign to a senior officer of the institution the responsibility for leading the development of the policy and implementation of the action plan, and - Facilitate student engagement with the collection of national-level data on drug use in HEIs.

 The additional 12 actions are divided under 4 themes: institutional leadership, student engagement, community engagement, and service provision.
-Were any action to be taken in line with the findings of this report, it could be expected to fit under the range of prevention types, but with the focus on environmental prevention interventions.
+It can be expected that action taken will fit under the range of prevention types, but initial reports would suggest that the focus will be on environmental prevention interventions.

 In its report, the RRG identified a gap in knowledge about the extent and nature of drug use among students in HEIs.
-The Drug Use in Higher Education in Ireland survey was commissioned to fill this gap.
+The Drug Use in Higher Education in Ireland (DUHEI) survey was commissioned to fill this gap.
 The findings of this survey are reported on in Section T1.1.3 of the Drugs workbook.
+One of the projects funded under Ireland's Department of Health's Prevention and Education Funding Programme, the University of Cork's E-SHIELD, aims to deliver a substance misuse prevention intervention in a selection of Irish HEIs.
+More detail on E-SHIELD is outlined in Section T3.1 of this workbook.